The Night Manager (Indian TV series)

-The Night Manager is an Indian Hindi-language action crime thriller television series created by Sandeep Modi, which serves as a remake of the British television serial The Night Manager (2016), itself based on the 1993 novel of the same name by John le Carré.
+The Night Manager is an Indian Hindi-language action crime thriller television series created by Sandeep Modi.
+It is a remake of the British television serial The Night Manager (2016), itself based on the 1993 novel of the same name by John le Carré.
 It stars Anil Kapoor, Aditya Roy Kapur and Sobhita Dhulipala, with Tillotama Shome, Ravi Behl, Saswata Chatterjee in supporting roles.

 At the 2023 Filmfare OTT Awards, The Night Manager received 6 nominations, including Best Drama Series, Best Actor in a Drama Series (Kapoor and Kapur), Best Supporting Actor in a Drama Series (Chatterjee) and Best Supporting Actress in a Drama Series (Shome).

 This series was nominated for Best Drama Series at the 52nd International Emmy Awards.